swayam-glitch/Calculator-Website/README.md

 - Displays results in real-time
 - Clear (AC) and Delete functionality
 - Error handling for invalid operations (e.g., division by zero)
-- Responsive design for mobile and desktop devices

 ## Demo
 You can try out the calculator here: